 However, at Master Dry Foundation & Waterproofing Specialists, we have an approach to solving water problems of all types.
 Our solutions cover all surfaces of the basement, including the foundation walls, basement floors, and even wet crawl spaces.

-We offer free basement waterproofing estimates in Tennessee, including Kingsport, Johnson City, Greater Knoxville, Maryville, Clinton, Morristown, Crossville, Oak Ridge, Newport, Greeneville, Sevierville, Athens, Elizabethton, Cookeville, Jonesborough, Clinton and many areas nearby.
+We offer free basement waterproofing estimates in Tennessee, including Oak Ridge, Seymour, Maryville, Maryville, Clinton, Morristown, Crossville, Oak Ridge, Newport, Greeneville, Sevierville, Athens, Elizabethton, Cookeville, Jonesborough, Clinton and many areas nearby.
 Contact us today to get started!